Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Tracing around the glass plate on the tissue paper for decoupage.

-Take your paint brush and apply a thin layer of Mod Podge to the back of the plate.
-Brush a thin layer of glue onto the BACK of the glass plate.
+Take your paintbrush and apply a thin layer of Mod Podge to the back of the plate.
+Brush a thin layer of glue onto the back of the glass plate.
 Don’t worry if the glue pools a little in the glass cuts.
 This will dry clear!

-Now brush a thin layer of glue onto the front side of the tissue paper.
-The best way is to start in the middle andB brush the glue all the way to the edge of the paper.
+Then brush a thin layer of glue onto the front side of the tissue paper.
+The best way is to start in the middle and brush the glue to the edge of the paper.

 Halfway There!